monsoonmaelstrom/book2/book2.md

 “I don’t know exactly what they did.
 I wasn’t there, and the kind of stuff they were talking about was so far beyond my understanding.”

 “What kind of stuff?”
-Davy asks.
+Davy questions.

 “You’re Christine’s child?” she asks Davy.

 He nods.

-“I hope you’ll forgive me but I never did like her very much.”
+“I hope you’ll forgive me, but I never did like her very much.”

 “It’s an opinion I share,” Davy assures her.
 “She’s with Alexandria now.”

 Reese sighs.
 “I don’t know.
 They were talking about using Randall to power the magic, and James to amplify it, and William to focus it.
 I don’t know the specifics beyond that.
 It was originally Alexandria’s idea.
 She would know more.”

 “Well, that explains why what she did to Liam feels so similar,” I mutter.
-At least it means my suspicions are right.
+At least it means my suspicions are correct.
 I can figure out how to undo this.
 Or Davy and I together can.
 We just have to get it right the first time.
 No pressure.

 “Do you know about the prophecy?”
 I ask.